bjatkin/manta/docs/language_spec.md

 Semantics:

 - Match arms are tested in order.
 The first matching arm is taken.
 - The match expression must be exhaustive.
-If not all variants/literals are handled, the compiler requires a wildcard arm (`else`) or will emit an error.
+If not all variants/literals are handled, the compiler requires a wildcard arm (`_`) or will emit an error.
 - Patterns can bind inner values which are only in scope within the arm block/expression.
 - No implicit fallthrough between arms.
 - Match can be used both as a statement (for control flow) and as an expression that yields a value.

-Guards and nested patterns:

-- Pattern guards (`if` conditions) are a planned future addition for more expressive matching; not required in the first version.
-- Nested patterns (matching tuples or nested enums) are supported in a limited form (e.g. `.Pair(.Some(x), .None)`), but complex nesting will be incrementally expanded.

 Examples: